The City of Santa Maria defers occupancy tax to support local hotels during COVID-19 - KEYT | KCOY

 “We are currently offering 50% off from our current rates for locals to come in and work from the hotel, we are offering free wifi, we are continuously keeping things sanitized,” said an Agrarian Hotel representative Riddhi Panchal.

-“They will have a desk they will have use of the wifi, if they want to get away from their families we have a place available for them,” said Radisson GM Jean-Luc Garon.
+“They will have a desk, they will have use of the wifi if they want to get away from their families we have a place available for them,” said Garon.

-The city of Santa Maria will take a financial hit by deferring the taxes but want to support local hotels hit hard by the pandemic.
+The City of Santa Maria will take a financial hit by deferring the taxes but it wants to support local hotels hit hard by the pandemic.

 “I think what is important right now is that we work together to help support our business community because all of us are in this for the long haul,” said Manager Mark Van De Kamp.